python/cpython/Doc/library/json.rst

    Otherwise, no such check takes place.

    If *allow_nan* is the string ``"null"``, then NaNs and infinities are encoded as JSON ``null`` values.
-This matches the behaviour of JavaScript's ``JSON.stringify``.
+This matches the behavior of JavaScript's ``JSON.stringify``.
 If *allow_nan* is true but not equal to ``"null"``, then ``NaN``, ``Infinity``, and ``-Infinity`` will be encoded as corresponding non-quote-delimited strings in the JSON output.
-This is the default behaviour.
+This is the default behavior.
 This behavior represents an extension of the JSON specification, but is consistent with some JavaScript based encoders and decoders (as well as Python's own decoder).
 If *allow_nan* is false, it will be a :exc:`ValueError` to encode such floats.